llms.txt Best Practices: The Most Common Mistakes and How to Avoid Them

 Incorrect Content-Type output

-If the web server does not deliver llms.txt as text/plain, some AI systems may not be able to process the file correctly.
-This is a common issue with CMS systems in particular.
+If the web server does not deliver llms.txt as text/plain, the file may not be processed correctly.
+A common issue with CMS systems in particular.

 → Check after deployment: curl -I yourdomain.com/llms.txt